hyperledger-cacti/cacti/packages/cacti-ledger-browser/README.md

 Clone the git repository on your local machine.

-See [docs/docs/cactus/ledger-browser/setup.md](../../docs/docs/cactus/ledger-browser/setup.md) for detailed information on how to setup and use this package.
+See [docs/docs/cactus/ledger-browser/setup.md][package-doc-docs-docs-cactus-ledger-browser-setup-md] for detailed information on how to setup and use this package.

 ## Contributing

 We welcome contributions to Hyperledger Cacti in many forms, and there’s always plenty to do!

-Please review [CONTRIBUTING.md](../../CONTRIBUTING.md) to get started.
+Please review [CONTRIBUTING.md][package-doc-contributing-md] to get started.

 ## License

-This distribution is published under the Apache License Version 2.0 found in the [LICENSE](../../LICENSE) file.
+This distribution is published under the Apache License Version 2.0 found in the [LICENSE][package-doc-license] file.

 ## Acknowledgments